-- calculate the information content of a random variable from its probability distribution; - relate the joint, conditional, and marginal entropies of variables in terms of their coupled probabilities; - define channel capacities and properties using Shannon's Theorems; - construct efficient codes for data on imperfect communication channels; - generalize the discrete concepts to continuous signals on continuous channels; - understand Fourier Transforms and the main ideas of efficient algorithms for them; - describe the information resolution, compression, and efficient coding properties of wavelets.
+- calculate the information content of a random variable from its probability distribution; - relate the joint, conditional, and marginal entropies of variables in terms of their coupled probabilities; - define channel capacities and properties using Shannon's Theorems; - construct efficient codes for data on imperfect communication channels; - generalize the discrete concepts to continuous signals on continuous channels; - understand encoding and communication schemes in terms of the spectral properties of signals and channels; - describe compression schemes, and efficient coding using wavelets and other representations for data.

 Cover, T.M. & Thomas, J.A.
-(1991).
+(2006).
 Elements of information theory.
 New York: Wiley.